aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

                      "pred_score": 100.0 * np.max(score),
                }

-The custom node takes in the in-built PeekingDuck :term:`img` data type, makes a prediction based on the image, and produces two custom data types: ``pred_label``, the predicted label ("defective" or "normal"); and ``pred_score``, which is the confidence score of the prediction.
+The custom node takes in the built-in PeekingDuck :term:`img` data type, makes a prediction based on the image, and produces two custom data types: ``pred_label``, the predicted label ("defective" or "normal"); and ``pred_score``, which is the confidence score of the prediction.